 Early Origins of the Framptoun family

 Important Dates for the Framptoun family

 This web page shows only a small excerpt of our Framptoun research.
-Another 241 words (17 lines of text) covering the years 1273, 1355, 1373, 1380, 1622, 1708 and 1567 are included under the topic Early Framptoun History in all our PDF Extended History products and printed products wherever possible.
+Another 121 words (9 lines of text) covering the years 1273, 1355, 1373, 1380, 1622, 1708 and 1567 are included under the topic Early Framptoun History in all our PDF Extended History products and printed products wherever possible.

 Framptoun Spelling Variations

 Framptoun has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Framptoun have been found, including Frampton, Framton, Framptoun, Framptown, Framptowne, Framtone, Framptone, Framtoun, Framptowne, Framptons and many more.